-As we’ve mentioned above, it’s unlikely that you or I would be able to see any color in a K color diamond unless, perhaps, we had a colorless diamond sat beside it for comparison.
-On the old color scales, K was the equivalent of what was called “Tinted White”, as opposed the the next grade of “Tinted Color”.
+As we’ve mentioned above, it’s unlikely that you or I would be able to see much yellow color in a K color diamond unless, perhaps, we had a colorless diamond sat beside it for comparison.
+On the old color scales, K was the equivalent of what was called “Tinted White”, as opposed the next grade of “Tinted Color”.
 This is a good indication that K belongs more to the top end of the scale than the bottom.

-Conversely, in a yellow gold setting the slight warmth of the K color would be exaggerated.
+Conversely, in a yellow gold setting, the slight warmth of the K color would be exaggerated.
 This versatility makes a K color diamond one of the most versatile there is.

-Diamond grading is always done at 10x magnification, which makes seeing inclusions, flaws and color tints much easier.
+Diamond grading is always done at 10x magnification, which makes seeing inclusions, flaws, and color tints much easier.
 With antique cuts like old mine and old European, the cut itself is a huge help to the apparent color.

 The old cuts somehow mask any tint at this level, making them appear much whiter than a 10x loupe examination would establish.